uio-bmi/immuneML/docs/source/tutorials/how_to_train_and_assess_a_receptor_or_repertoire_classifier.rst

           - my_encoding_report
       training_percentage: 0.7

-4. A list of labels to use for prediction,
+4. A list of :code:`labels` to use for prediction,

-5. A list of metrics for evaluation (e.g., accuracy, balanced accuracy, f1_weighted…),
+5. A list of :code:`metrics` for evaluation (e.g., :code:`accuracy`, :code:`balanced_accuracy`, :code:`f1_weighted`, ...),

-6. A metric which will be used for evaluation (given under optimization_metric field)
+6. A metric which will be used for evaluation (given under :code:`optimization_metric` field)

-7. A list of reports to be executed after the instruction has finished to show the overall performance (given under the reports field)
+7. A list of :code:`reports` to be executed after the instruction has finished to show the overall performance

 An example is shown below: